mlaniak/little-lemon/README.md

 ## 🧪 Testing

-I've included comprehensive tests to make sure everything works perfectly.
-Here's how to run them:
+I've included comprehensive tests to ensure everything works smoothly:

 ```bash
 npm test
 ```

-Want to see the test coverage?
+For test coverage:
 ```bash
 npm run coverage
 ```

+## 🎯 Project Deliverables

+- **Responsive Design**: Works beautifully on all devices
+- **User-Focused Interface**: Based on real user research and personas
+- **Tested Components**: Thoroughly tested for reliability
+- **Clean Code**: Organized and maintainable codebase

 ## 🤝 Let's Connect!

 Found a bug?
 Have a suggestion?
 Feel free to open an issue or reach out to me directly!
+This project represents my journey in front-end development, and I'm always eager to improve and learn more.

 ---
-Built with 💚 by Michael Laniak
+Built with 💚 by Michael Laniak as part of the Meta Front-End Developer Capstone